amitbiswas1992/bitcoinprice/README.md

 ### Bonus

-- For offline viewing we saved the last fetched data locally so if the internet connection is off then user can see the last fetched two weeks prices in the application.
-For local storing we used the iOS Native NSUserDefaults.
+- For offline viewing I saved the last fetched data locally so if the internet connection is off then user can see the last fetched two weeks prices in the application.
+For local storing I used the iOS Native NSUserDefaults.